-I am a post-doctoral researcher in experimental psychology supported by a fellowship from the Fyssen Foundation.
-You can find me at the Laboratoire des Systèmes Perceptifs at the École Normale Supérieure in Paris working with Pascal Mamassian.
-My current research focus is perceptual and sensorimotor decision-making and confidence, but I also study auditory motion perception and multisensory interactions.
-My method of choice is psychophysics combined with computational modelling.
+I’m a postdoc in the Laboratoire des Systèmes Perceptifs at the École Normale Supérieure in Paris studying perceptual and sensorimotor decision-making and confidence.
+I have also studied auditory motion perception and multisensory interactions.
+My methods of choice are psychophysics and computational modelling.

 Real-world decision-making often entails a constant interaction between perception and action.
 Yet very little is known about how we judge our own sensorimotor performance in the absence of feedback.
 We demonstrate that humans can form judgements of their own performance by monitoring the stimulus and their actions.
 These judgements do have some correspondence to objective performance, however they are biased to considering their most recent performance (paper).
 Future research will investigate what sensorimotor information contributes to such judgements.

 Auditory Motion Perception